 You may feel pressure from family members or friends to report (or not report) child sexual abuse or sexual assault.
 You are the only person who can decide whether or not to report to the police.
 Most people have mixed feelings about it.
 It can be useful to discuss any concerns you have with a supportive person, a counsellor or someone who knows about making a complaint to police and the prosecution process.

 Police and health workers recognise just how difficult it can be to make a formal complaint regarding childhood sexual abuse or sexual assault and are specifically trained to assist you.
 You may feel it is important to do your best to have the person/s who committed the offences held to account and stopped from doing it to anyone else.
-You should also be aware that Queensland Police Service has a special unit, Taskforce Argos, who specifically deal with sexual offences committed, 10, 20, 30, 40 or even 50 years ago – it’s never too late.
+You should also be aware that Queensland Police Service has a special unit, Taskforce Argos, who specifically deal with sexual offences committed 10, 20, 30, 40 or even 50 years ago.

 Childhood sexual abuse or sexual assault often involve taking away a person’s sense of control and choice, so it is important now that you feel in control and free to decide what action you wish to take.
 Provided below is some information regarding prosecution and court processes and the options available to you in making a formal complaint to police.

-Victims of Crime is an interactive web resource to learn about keeping safe, the court process, your rights and entitlements and who can help you along the way.
+Going to court in Victoria: Victims of Crime is an interactive web resource to learn about keeping safe, the court process, your rights and entitlements, and who can help you along the way.
 It includes videos, surveys and games.